APILabs/SBSAGarage/Docs/IntegrationModernization.md

 ## Pre-Requisites:
 1. Docker installation
 2. Download/clone git repository
-3. ODBC cli drivers and libraries
-4. Base image of app connect enterprise from docker hub or pre-built image.
+3. Base image of app connect enterprise from docker hub or pre-built image.
-5. Set up the initial-config directory based on the previous steps.

 ## Objective: Use a custom docker file to build an app connect enterprise image with db2 cli configurations to create an immutable copy.

 ## Steps:

 1. Pull the public ibmcom/ace image from docker hub  docker pull ibcom/ace or pre-build the ace image by following the steps of the previous section.
-2. Create a new directory : ace-db2
+2. Navigate to the folder : ace-db2cli
 3. Download the db2clijar files for linux.
-Link : https://www.ibm.com/support/pages/download-initial-version-115-clients-and-drivers and keep the tar file in the dir ace-db2
+Link : https://www.ibm.com/support/pages/download-initial-version-115-clients-and-drivers and keep the tar file in the dir ace-db2cli
 4. Create a new docker file with the below details Filename : dockerfile.acedb2